A look into the current trends in travel and tourism.

-While Covid-19 has impacted every business across the globe, few sectors have been hit as hard as the travel industry.
-Due to public health measures, such as lock downs and tourism restrictions, travel around the world nearly came to a standstill.
-As we enter the summer holiday season, we’re excited to share that travel industry trends indicate the industry is bouncing back.
-Both the payments and fraud industries have a huge opportunity to protect consumers as this vital industry takes off.
+While Covid-19 well and truly impacted every business across the globe, few sectors were hit as hard as the travel industry.
+Due to public health measures such as local lockdowns and tourism restrictions, travel in many parts of the world came to a standstill over the last few years.
+And now, as we enter the summer holiday season of the third year of the pandemic, we’re excited to share that travel has bounced back – and both the payments and fraud industries have a huge opportunity to protect consumers as this vital industry continues to take off.

 - Mastercard’s Travel 2022: Trends & Transition Report also shows that both leisure and flight bookings now surpass pre-pandemic levels – a key milestone for the travel industry.

 - People are also starting to travel farther from home, according to Mastercard’s research.
 Long-haul leisure travel shot up as well, just -7% below pre-pandemic levels by the end of April.

 Simply put, consumers across the globe are eager to travel again.
 Let’s dig in and investigate the travel industry trends affecting us all.

 Travel (and Fraud) Take Off

 As interest in travel – and air travel – rises, opportunities for fraudsters are sky high.
 This was particularly evident post 2020.
 In fact, according to ACI’s numbers, travel fraud attempt rates were up 3% and ticketing was up 2.1% in the latter half of 2021 compared to the same time the previous year.
 With fluctuating restrictions in different regions, many consumers have less lead time to plan.
 So how do these evolving online travel industry trends affect the industry?
 Simply put, these spur-of-the-moment ticket purchases make it difficult for merchants to identify and prevent fraud before a person transacts.